mindsdb/mindsdb/mindsdb/integrations/handlers/twelve_labs_handler/README.md

 ## Making Predictions

-Once you have created a Model, you can use it to make predictions.

-Given below are examples of making predictions using Models created for each of the supported tasks.
+Given below are examples of using Models created for each of the supported tasks.

 ### Search
 ```sql